TheAmigo/led-controller/README.md

  - A: If you're not intimidated by setting up an MQTT broker, doing so gives the benefit of providing feedback to the Hubitat when the lighting changes.

 Q: Why would anyone use both REST and MQTT?
  - A: Each has its advantages.
 If you run both, you can get all the advantages (collect the whole set!).
-While MQTT provides feedback to the Hubitat, REST allows local buttons to work, even when your MQTT broker (or whole network) is down.
+While MQTT provides feedback to the Hubitat, REST allows local buttons to work even when your MQTT broker (or whole network) is down.

 Q: Why not support software-based dimming?